vdegenne/snar/README.md

 Snar is a *micro*<sup>1</sup> wrapper built around [[ LitElement ]](https://github.com/lit/lit) that lets you quickly write reactive components.

 While **LitElement** provides a neat way/syntax for writing *reactive* elements, it is hardcoded in the definition of its base class, which is tighly bound to an HTMLElement, that means you're left with no choice but to define a custom element if you want to use that feature.
-**Snar** uses LitElement in the background to hide this definition process so you can directly jump in and focus on writing your reactive component instead.
+**Snar** uses LitElement in the background to hide this definition process so you can directly jump in and focus on writing your reactive components.